 Cloud computing enables access to a variety of IT resources in minutes to hours and aligns costs to actual consumption.
 A hybrid cloud is the most flexible and cost-effective cloud computing model, combining what the internal IT department does best with the capabilities of external IT providers.

 By enabling the organization to initiate projects faster, capitalize quickly on new capabilities and revenue opportunities, and respond nimbly to market changes, moving to a cloud infrastructure elevates IT from cost center to strategic partner.

 How does the hybrid cloud work?

-The foundation of a hybrid cloud is a virtualized infrastructure upon which a self-service portal is layered that uses automation to accelerate delivery of applications and services.
-Those applications and services can originate from private and public clouds, but are all presented through a single self-service portal.
-The self-service portal also delivers financial transparency and operational management to ensure the entire environment can be managed to specific service levels defined by IT, while the business knows what it’s paying for and how much.
+The foundation consists of virtualized infrastructure upon which a self-service portal is layered that uses automation to accelerate delivery of applications and services.
+Those applications and services can originate from private and public clouds, but are all presented through the single self-service portal.
+The self-service portal also delivers financial transparency and operational management to ensure the entire environment can be managed to specific service levels defined by IT, and the business knows what its paying for and how much.

 Among the many types of cloud computing services, the most common are: